-Make this chia seed pudding recipe for snack, breakfast, or dessert.
+Make this chia seed pudding recipe for a snack, breakfast, or dessert.
 It’s super easy to make with as little as 5 minutes of prep time.
-A delicious and healthy pudding option to enjoy without any guilt.
+A delicious guilt-free treat you can enjoy without any guilt.

 If you love pudding, you will love chia seed pudding.
+When I introduced Chia pudding to my kids they were a bit worried and skeptical because of the say it looks! 😁 But once they tried it, they were in love.
 There are so many different ways you can make chia pudding and flavor options are endless.
-This chia pudding recipe is kept very simple and made with 4 simple pantry staple ingredients.
-Made with chia seeds, almond milk, maple syrup to add some sweetness, and vanilla extract which can be optional.
-This chia seed pudding is vegan-friendly, gluten-free, and a healthy breakfast or dessert option that anyone can enjoy even the little ones.
+But all you will need to make this one is just 4 simple pantry staple ingredients.
+It is made with chia seeds, almond milk, maple syrup to add some sweetness, and vanilla extract which can be optional.
+It is vegan-friendly, gluten-free, and can be enjoyed as a breakfast option or dessert.

-- Simple and easy: This chia pudding recipe is as simple to make as it gets.
-With only 4 basic ingredients, you will have a delicious healthy breast or dessert without much of an effort out in to make it.
+- Simple and easy: It is literally so simple and easy to make it.
+With only 4 basic ingredients, you will have a delicious breakfast or dessert without much of an effort.

 - Almond milk: we used unsweetened almond milk.
 Any other milk can be used so feel free to use whatever you have handy.
-To keep it vegan friendly, use any other nut milk like coconut milk in place of almond milk.
+To keep it vegan-friendly, use other nut milk like coconut milk instead of almond milk.

 - Maple syrup: for a kick of sweetness we used maple syrup.
 You may use honey if you aren’t looking for a vegan option.
 Also, any other sweetener like agave will work too.